 - We strongly encourage family involvement throughout the treatment process but as part of our goal to keep our clients safe, we are minimizing visitors until further notice.
 We are utilizing telehealth/video capabilities and phone calls to conduct family therapy and parental/guardian visits.

 - Given the current challenges with the convergence of flu, cold, and allergy season along with concerns surrounding COVID-19, we have created a workflow to care for clients who have potential symptoms.
 This includes a specialized observation space to conduct the necessary medical assessments while keeping other clients and employees healthy.

 - We are screening our clients daily using guidelines from the CDC and local and state health departments.
-This screening includes temperature checks twice a day.

 - New potential clients are undergoing a screening process prior to admission to check for symptoms, fever, and self-reported history of recent travel or interactions with people who have been diagnosed with COVID-19.